StevenTammen/bibledocs.org/content/ministry-progress-summaries/2024/through-3-23-24/_index.md

 I also coded. *A lot*.

-- I built out [a command-line video processing application](https://github.com/StevenTammen/command-line-video-and-audio), and formalized an entire video processing workflow, with hundreds of lines of code to completely automate large chunks of the process.
+- I built out [a command-line video processing application](https://github.com/StevenTammen/command-line-video-and-audio), and formalized an entire video processing workflow, with hundreds of lines of code to completely automate large chunks of the video generation process.
 - I set up [a better command-line Python development workflow](https://github.com/StevenTammen/dotfiles) as part of setting up the video processing scripts.
 I decided to use the [xonsh shell](https://xon.sh/) on the [Windows subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about#what-is-wsl-2) (Ubuntu), with a package called [vox](https://github.com/xonsh/xontrib-vox) to seamlessly manage Python virtual environments.
 - I cleaned up the codebase for [my keyboard layout project](https://github.com/StevenTammen/taser).
 I'm still not quite done, but I'm now a good bit closer to being ready to use it full-time, since the codebase is much more understandable and maintainable.
 I have been trying to start using this full-time before I *really* ramp up content production, so that I am more efficient when I am typing out large volumes of text.
 It has been a long-standing goal of mine.
 - I figured out [how to support page-internal timestamps for embedded YouTube videos](https://github.com/StevenTammen/youtube-iframe-api-multiple-videos-example), and fully implemented them on the site.
 All this is JavaScript, interacting with the [YouTube Iframe API](https://developers.google.com/youtube/iframe_api_reference).